chaos-consulting/adsberry/build.md

 * Passive PoE Splitter
 * 30cm USB extension
 * Micro USB cord
 * rtl-sdr DVB-T dongle with 820T or 820T2 Tuner.
-Nowerdays it is likely that you get a Fitipower tuner, that ist unfortunately not workink for ADS-B
+Nowerdays it is likely that you get a Fitipower tuner, that ist unfortunately not working for ADS-B
 * A Case which is Water Proof
 * MCX -> SMA adapter
 * 1090MHz Bandpassfilter